WebDev9000/Jekyll-Blog/_posts/2023-12-18-input-text-into-a-cli-command-from-an-editor.md

 ---
 layout: post
-title: Input Text into a CLI Command from an Editor
+title: Input Text into a Command-Line Argument from an Editor
 date: 2023-12-18 09:17 -0800
 description: Development related tips and tricks from an experienced developer.
 categories: